The Best Real Italian Tomato Sauce (Homemade Spaghetti Sauce)

 Plus, you’ll see why my gruff Italian grandma was easily the most popular person on her street when you taste the result and try her homemade spaghetti sauce.

-Homemade Italian tomato sauce, just like homemade basil pesto and beef ragu, blows store bought sauce right out of the water.
+Homemade Italian tomato sauce, just like traditional pesto, homemade basil walnut pesto, lemon pesto sauce, and beef ragu, blows store bought sauce right out of the water.

 And it’s easy enough for even someone who’s never cooked before to make and doesn’t need a single fancy, expensive, or hard to find ingredient.